Narcan

 The entire purpose of Narcan is to prevent overdose deaths in individuals who have taken too many opioids, be they illicit (i.e., heroin) or prescription opioids (i.e., Oxycodone).

 Synthetic opioids (especially fentanyl) are the driving force behind the deadly opioid epidemic currently plaguing the United States.
-This public health crisis spiked in the early 2000s but remains an ongoing struggle.
+This public health crisis spiked in the early 2000s, but it remains an ongoing problem.

-In 2020, an average of 44 people died daily from a prescription opioid-related overdose.
-The US Centers for Disease Control and Prevention (CDC) also reports that 75% of all drug overdose deaths in 2020 involved an opioid.
+In 2020, an average of 44 people died every day from a prescription opioid-related overdose.
+The US Centers for Disease Control and Prevention (CDC) also reports that 75% of all drug overdose deaths in 2020 involved opioids.

 Now, even individuals who are using other substances—perhaps even for the first time—are at risk of experiencing an opioid overdose without knowing it.